Russians out to prove they are 'worthy' World Cup hosts | CBC Sports

 - SCORES & STATS: 2018 FIFA World Cup

-With seats for the World Cup opener on the market for $17,000 US or VIP seats at $35,000 to see two mediocre squads — Russia and Saudi Arabia — kick off the 64-match event, the hype lived up beyond expectation as the Russians romped to a 5-0 victory.
+With seats for the World Cup opener on the market for $17,000 or VIP seats at $35,000 to see two mediocre squads — Russia and Saudi Arabia — kick off the 64-match event, the hype lived up beyond expectation as the Russians romped to a 5-0 victory.

 It was arguably the greatest opening match victory in World Cup history.